 A severe injury can turn your life upside down in a blink of an eye.
 There is no way to tell when and where you may experience an accident that may lead to a life-altering condition.
 This is especially true for people who fall from a height.
 As an injured victim, you may wonder if there is a way you can obtain assistance while you recover.
 As you will see through this article, there may be a way for you to cover the costs of your injury while you recover.
-Our Fayetteville social security disability attorneys from the law offices of Ken Kieklak, Attorney at Law, invites you to keep reading as we discuss whether you can get disability for a fall from a height.
+Our Fayetteville AR disability lawyer from the law offices of Ken Kieklak, Attorney at Law, invites you to keep reading as we discuss whether you can get disability for a fall from a height.

 Filing a Disability Claim After a Fall from High Up